Low Carb Gingerbread Cookies

 I bought these cutters from Amazon and the smallest gingerbread man (3cm) was the perfect size for sprinkling into the cream!

-Make a hole in the middle of the mixture, crack an egg into the hole, add the agave and lemon and then stir using your fingers to combine.
+- Make a hole in the middle of the mixture, crack an egg (or add the flax egg) into the hole, add the agave and lemon and then stir using your fingers to combine.
 Use your hands to mix the ingredients into a dough.
 Ensure the ingredients are well mixed so that the dough is the same consistency throughout and form a large ball (the dough will be sticky, slightly wetter than pastry dough)

 Gingerbread Cookies - Day 2